technofocus-pte/cpltextnsibltdeepdepth/Lab 2/Lab 2 - Build a declarative agent for Microsoft 365 Copilot using Teams Toolkit.md

     ![](./media/img3.png)

-4. Go to Teams in browser +++https://teams.microsoft.com/v2/+++ logged into your developer tenant.
+4. Navigate to +++https://teams.microsoft.com/v2/+++ from a browser and log into your tenant if prompted.
 The new app will be automatically pinned above your chats.
 Just open Teams, select “chats” and you’ll see **Copilot**.
 Select it.

     ![](./media/image34.png)